Athletics Coach Award

 Having completed Athletics Coach (and returned a valid DBS check) you will be licensed to coach the seven core events/areas covered on course:

-However, if you wish to coach Triple Jump, Pole Vault, Discus, Hammer or Wheelchair Racing you will also need to complete an additional short online module.
-Each online module is comprised of video and written material and ends with a multiple choice test, which carries a 75% pass mark.
-For more information regarding the online Modules please visit the Access LEARN page on uCoach (click here).
+However, if you wish to coach Triple Jump, Pole Vault, Discus, Hammer or Wheelchair Racing you will also need to complete the relevant online module.
+Each module is comprised of video and written material and ends with a multiple choice test, which carries a 75% pass mark.

-Following a review of the criteria required for insurance in these events as of the 5 January 2014 you will also need to undertake a practical assessment to achieve the full award - more details of which will be released shortly.
+Following a review of the criteria required for insurance in these events as of the 5 January 2014 you will may need to undertake a practical assessment to achieve the full insurance coverage for these additional events.
+Further details on this will be released shortly.